This course has payment options. Please click ‘Enrol Now’ link to view the Payment Options.

 Even though your story can and will continue to evolve, the Seven Turning Points you come up with in the first session will clarify the story you want to tell and provide a solid spine for your Second Draft.

-Once you have identified your Seven Turning Points, you will systematically work through each of the Turning Points one at a time focusing on and maximizing the drama, emotional depth and character development.
+Systematically work through each of the Turning Points one at a time focusing on and maximising the drama, emotional depth and character development.

 As well as focusing on the structure for each Turning Point, you will also do a series of writing exercises that will develop your connection to your character’s emotion and voice and help bring your writing to life on the page.

-In each session you will work on the structure from one Turning Point to the next and do most of the heavy planning in class.
+In each session, you will work on the structure from one Turning Point to the next.
+You have the option of joining a teleconference call with your tutor to workshop your structure, an edifying experience.

 What if I want to write a Different Story?

 The vast majority of people continue working on their story from the First Draft Course.
-However, if you feel it necessary to write another story, you can develop a new story from scratch.
+However, if you feel it necessary to write another story, there is scope within the course to develop a new story from scratch.